 Natural Drainage Practices (NDPs) are included here as a sub-set of on-site stormwater management BMPs, and include bioretention, pervious pavement, rain recycling, and vegetated roofs.
 These NDPs are encouraged as an integral part of site designs.
-New BMPs that DOE approves in writing as functionally equivalent to those listed in this chapter or that DOE has approved for General Use (GULD) under DOE's emerging technology program, per Chapter 12, Volume V of the DOE Manual, are also allowed.
+New BMPs that DOE has approved for General Use (GULD) under DOE's emerging technology program, per Chapter 12, Volume V of the DOE Manual, are allowed.
 Using NDPs in addition to or in place of the required on-site BMPs (where NDP substitution is allowed) can significantly enhance the overall hydrologic performance of the developed site and further reduce downstream flooding, erosion, water quality impacts, and long-term maintenance requirements.
 NDPs can also enhance site sustainability and aesthetics, and may add points under LEED and Built Green certification programs.